craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 # North Western
 ## Kingdom of Prosper

 You spent your life before adventure in the Kingdom of Prosper.
 You have personally met with the King.
-Your claim is not uncommon, and not untrue.
 You spoke with him about history, honesty, and the moral right to a happy, educated, and full life.

 You gain +2 to your Constitution Score and +1 to your Charisma Score.
 You are proficient in the History, Insight, and Persuasion Skills.
 You know [[Arthurian (language)]] and your choice of one of the following;
 	- [[Fanyaquestan (language)]]